Toyota Celica: Sixth generation (T200; 1993)

-Production of the GT-Four (or previously known as All-Trac in the U.S.), continued for the Japanese, Australian, European, and British markets.
+Production of the GT-Four (or previously known as All-Trac in the US), continued for the Japanese, Australian, European, and British markets.
 This ST205 version was to be the most powerful Celica produced to date, producing 178 kW (export version) or 187 kW (Japanese market) from an updated 3S-GTE engine.
 Influenced strongly by Toyota Team Europe, Toyota's factory team in the World Rally Championship, the final version of the GT-Four included improvements such as an all-aluminum hood to save weight, four-channel ABS (with G-force sensor), an improved turbocharger (incorrectly known by enthusiasts as the CT20B), and Super Strut Suspension.

-The 2500 homologation cars built to allow Toyota to enter the GT-Four as a Group A car in the World Rally Championship also sported extras such as all of the plumbing required to activate an anti-lag system, a water spray bar for the Intercooler's front heat exchanger, a water injection system for detonation protection, a hood spoiler mounted in front of the windscreen to stop hood flex at high speed and the standard rear spoiler mounted on riser blocks.
+The 2500 homologation cars built to allow Toyota to enter the GT-Four as a Group A car in the World Rally Championship also sported extras such as all of the plumbing required to activate an antilag system, a water spray bar for the intercooler's front heat exchanger, a water injection system for detonation protection, a hood spoiler mounted in front of the windscreen to stop hood flex at high speed and the standard rear spoiler mounted on riser blocks.
 The car proved to be quite competitive in the 1995 World Championship.
 However, the team was banned from competition for a year after the car's single victory due to turbocharger fixing—a device that meant there was no air path restriction on the intake—when the jubilee clip (worm-drive hose clamp) was undone this would flick back into place so as to go un-noticed by inspectors.
-Toyota has always claimed that they knew nothing of the fix—but opponents say it was one very cleverly engineered device.
-In some respects this car is a true sports car; in order to qualify for rallying it has a lot of special features and a unique strut arrangement.
+Toyota has always claimed that they knew nothing of the fix—but opponents say it was a very cleverly engineered device.

 In Australia, the 5S-FE powered Celica ST204 was offered in SX and ZR trim levels.
 The ZR has standard SRS Airbag, fog lights, alloys, and other features.
-The limited edition SX-R was offered in 1998–1999.
-Based on the SX, this model came with black/red interior, white-faced speedometer and tachometer, fog lights and alloy wheels.

 The ST205 Celica GT-Four was available in Australia only in 1994.
 There was a limited delivery of only 77 units, and each vehicle came with an individually numbered plaque in the cabin and Group A Rallye badges on the hatch.
 All Australian models were taken from the 2,500 units homologation run and had black leather interior and a full size spare wheel.
 The only option being a moonroof (17 of the 77 were available with this feature).